Dandandan-mo/Part-A-Docs/README.md

 ## User Stories

 1. As a scrapbooker, I find it time-consuming to visit different brick-and-mortar craft stores or sticker shops to collect materials in good design.
-I want to view a collection of sticker and washi tape products on an online platform, so that I can quickly find the products I want to buy.
+I want to view a collection of sticker products on an online platform, so that I can easily find the products I want to buy.
+2. As a scrapbooker, I sometimes need stickers in specific theme or design pattern.
+I want to be able to search for products I want when browsing the products, so that I find what I need faster.
-2. As a scrapbooker, I consume large numbers of scrapbook stickers and washi tapes daily and I constantly need to buy new ones.
-I want to be able to place orders online, so that I can save the trouble of commuting to a brick-and-mortar sticker shop to buy what I need.
+3. As a scrapbooker, I constantly need to buy new stickers.
+I want to be able to place orders online and have them deliver to my address, so that I can save the trouble of commuting to a brick-and-mortar sticker shop to buy what I need.
-3. As a scrapbooker, I am very picky with the design of the stickers and washitapes used for scrapbooking.
+4. As a scrapbooker, I am very picky with the design of the stickers used for scrapbooking.
 I want to be able to contact a sticker shop when there are no satisfying products, so that I can describe my preferred design pattern to the shop owner and hopefully they could find matching products for me.
+5. As a scrapbooker who frequently shop online, I want to view my purchase history in my own account, so that I can track products I have bought before (*this is optional and will be realised in register and sign in functions if time permits*)

 ## Wireframes